mattoxb/cs491-web/content/docs/syllabus.md

 **This course is a Credit/No Credit course.**

 There are two components to your grade: attendance and solving problems.
-Four credit hour students will also create problems.

 ### Attendance {#attendance}